Nivolumab in advanced hepatocellular carcinoma: Sorafenib-experienced Asian cohort analysis.

-BACKGROUND & AIMS: Nivolumab, an immune checkpoint inhibitor, is approved in several countries to treat sorafenib-experienced patients with hepatocellular carcinoma (HCC), based on results from CheckMate 040 (NCT01658878).
-Marked differences exist in HCC clinical presentation, etiology, treatment patterns, and outcomes across regions.
+BACKGROUND & AIMS: Nivolumab, an immune checkpoint inhibitor, is approved in several countries to treat sorafenib-experienced patients with HCC, based on results from the CheckMate 040 study (NCT01658878).
+Marked differences exist in HCC clinical presentation, aetiology, treatment patterns and outcomes across regions.
 This analysis assessed the safety and efficacy of nivolumab in the Asian cohort of CheckMate 040.

-CheckMate 040 is an international, multicenter, open-label, phase I/II study of nivolumab in adults with advanced HCC, regardless of etiology, not amenable to curative resection or local treatment, with/without prior sorafenib treatment.
+METHODS: CheckMate 040 is an international, multicentre, open-label, phase I/II study of nivolumab in adults with advanced HCC, regardless of aetiology, not amenable to curative resection or local treatment and with/without previous sorafenib treatment.
 This analysis included all sorafenib-experienced patients in the intent-to-treat (ITT) overall population and Asian cohort.
-The analysis cutoff date was March 2018.
+The analysis cut-off date was March 2018.

-There were 182 and 85 patients in the ITT population and Asian cohort, respectively.
-In both populations, most patients were >60 years old, had Barcelona Clinic Liver Cancer stage C disease, and had received prior systemic therapy.
-A higher percentage of Asian patients had HBV infections, extrahepatic metastases, and prior therapies.
+RESULTS: There were 182 and 85 patients in the ITT population and Asian cohort, respectively.
+In both populations, most patients were older than 60 years, had BCLC (Barcelona Clinic Liver Cancer) Stage C disease, and had received previous systemic therapy.
+A higher percentage of Asian patients had HBV infections, extrahepatic metastases and prior therapies.
 Median follow-up was 31.6 and 31.3 months for the ITT and Asian patients, respectively.
-Objective response rates (ORRs) were 14% and 15% in the ITT population and Asian cohort, respectively.
-In the Asian cohort, uninfected, HBV-infected, and HCV-infected patients had ORRs of 21%, 13%, and 14%, respectively.
-Median duration of response was longer in the ITT (19.4 months) vs. Asian patients (9.7months).
-Median overall survival was similar between the ITT (15.1 months) and Asian patients (14.9 months), and unaffected by etiology in Asian patients.
-Nivolumab safety profile was similar and manageable across both populations.
+Objective response rates were 14% and 15% in the ITT population and Asian cohort, respectively.
+In the Asian cohort, patients with HBV, HCV or those who were uninfected had objective response rates of 13%, 14% and 21%, respectively.
+The median duration of response was longer in the ITT (19.4 months) vs. Asian patients (9.7 months).
+Median overall survival was similar between the ITT (15.1 months) and Asian patients (14.9 months), and unaffected by aetiology in Asian patients.
+The nivolumab safety profile was similar and manageable across both populations.

-Nivolumab safety and efficacy is comparable between sorafenib-experienced ITT and Asian patients.
+CONCLUSION: Nivolumab safety and efficacy are comparable between sorafenib-experienced ITT and Asian patients.

-The CheckMate 040 study evaluated the safety and efficacy of nivolumab in patients with advanced hepatocellular carcinoma (HCC) who were refractory to prior sorafenib or chemotherapy.
-This sub-analysis of the data showed that treatment responses and safety in patients in Asia were similar to that of the overall treatment population, providing support for nivolumab as a treatment option for these patients.
+LAY SUMMARY: The CheckMate 040 study evaluated the safety and efficacy of nivolumab in patients with advanced hepatocellular carcinoma who were refractory to previous sorafenib treatment or chemotherapy.
+This subanalysis of the data showed that treatment responses and safety in patients in Asia were similar to those of the overall treatment population, providing support for nivolumab as a treatment option for these patients.
+Clinical trial number: NCT01658878.